spekputih/chat-app/README.md

 # chat-app

-The app is attended to copy the functionality of whatsapp web application by using Node.js, Express.js, MongoDB and Socket.IO.
+The app was intended to copy the functionality of whatsapp web application by using Node.js, Express.js, MongoDB and Socket.IO.

 ### Here are some of the application screenshots to give the overview on how the application works and function
 #### Login - Register Page